Print Version with pictures

 What can I do to prevent extractions from being needed again?

 The more home care you do the better the health of the teeth will be.
 Brushing the tiny back molars is difficult in a tiny pet, however, and we can’t brush the tongue side of the teeth.
 Brushing after every meal is tough for most people, too.
 Daily is usually about as much as most people can manage.
 Brushing less often than twice a week won’t get you any measurable benefit at all.
-Many pets won’t allow brushing at all.
+Many pets won’t allow brushing.

 What you feed your dog can make a big difference.
 Feeding a tartar control diet can reduce plaque and tartar build-up by 1/3 to ½.
 Tartar control treats such as Greenies and Veggiedent chews reduce plaque by 10-15%.
 We also have a water additive that reduces plaque bacteria.
 All of these can be part of your home dental care program.